Plag0/Soundproof-Walls/readme.md

 ### 4. Build the Project

-If you're on macOS or Linux, open the `Build.props` file and change the `ModDeployDir` property to point to your system’s `Barotrauma/LocalMods` folder.
+1. If you're on macOS or Linux, open the `Build.props` file with any text editor and change the `ModDeployDir` property to point to your system’s `Barotrauma/LocalMods` folder.

-Open a terminal/command prompt and prepare to run the following command:
+2. Open a terminal/command prompt and prepare to run the following command:

 ```bash
 dotnet build "path/to/Soundproof-Walls"